ibm-cloud-docs/vpc/iam.md

 - Access to a container resource doesn't automatically grant access to its subresources.
 For example, granting access to a VPC doesn't grant access to subnets in that VPC.
 - Similarly, access to a subresource does not grant access to its container resource.
 For example, granting access to a subnet doesn't grant access to that subnet's VPC.
 - In general, to change the relationship between multiple resources, the user must have access to each resource.
 For example, to attach a network interface to a security group, the user must have access to both the network interface and the security group.
 For more information, see [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).

-Some services require specific service access roles.
-These service access roles are defined by the service and contain specific actions related to the role.
-For example, users who are assigned the **IP Spoofing Operator** role can enable or disable the IP spoofing check on virtual server instances.

-The current default platform management roles are hierarchical, while service access roles are unique to the actions that require these roles.
-{: note}

 For more information about assigning user roles in the UI, see [Managing user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).